mhasnat/MBHC_WMM/README.md

 You can extend this method for higher dimensional samples.

 ## Reference:
-Abul Hasnat, Olivier Alata and Alain Tremeau, Unsupervised Clustering of Depth Images using Watson Mixture Model, In Int.
-Conference on Pattern Recognition (ICPR) 2014, Stockholm, Sweden.
+1. Abul Hasnat, Olivier Alata and Alain Tremeau, Unsupervised Clustering of Depth Images using Watson Mixture Model, In Int.
+Conference on Pattern Recognition (**ICPR**) **2014**, Stockholm, Sweden.

+2. Abul Hasnat, Olivier Alata and Alain Trmeau, Joint Color-Spatial-Directional clustering and Region Merging (JCSD-RM) for unsupervised RGB-D image segmentation, In IEEE Trans. on Pattern Analysis and Machine Intelligence (**TPAMI**), Vol 38, Issue 11, pages 2255 - 2268, **2015**.